dstore-dbap/LumberMill/README.md

 * GraphiteSink, send metrics to graphite server.

 #### Misc modules
 * ExecPython, execute custom python code.
 * Facet, collect all encountered variations of en event value over a configurable period of time.
 * RedisClient, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul.
 * SimpleStats, simple statistic module just for event rates etc.
 * Statistics, more versatile.
 Configurable fields for collecting statistic data.
-* TrackEvents, keep track of events being processed and requeue them after e.g. a crash.
+* EventBuffer, store received events in a persistent backend until the event was successfully handled.
 * Tarpit, slows event propagation down - for testing.

 #### Cluster modules